Squarefree values of polynomial discriminants I: A uniformity estimate for even degree monic polynomials

-The central $\mu_2$ acts trivially and so the action descends to an action of $G=\SO(A_0)/\mu_2$.
-The ring of polynomial invariants over $\C$ is freely generated by the coefficients of the {\it invariant polynomial} We define the {\it discriminant} $\Delta$ and {\it height} $H$ on $W$ as the discriminant and height of the invariant polynomial.
+We recall some of the arithmetic invariant theory of the representation $W$ of $n\times n$ symmetric matrices of the (projective) split orthogonal group $G=\PSO_n.$ See \cite{SW} for more details.
+The ring of polynomial invariants over $\C$ is freely generated by the coefficients of the {\it invariant polynomial} (See \cite[\S2.1, 2.2]{SW}).
+We define the {\it discriminant} $\Delta$ and {\it height} $H$ on $W$ as the discriminant and height of the invariant polynomial.

 Let $k$ be a field of characteristic not $2$.
 For any monic polynomial $f(x)\in k[x]$ of degree~$n$ such that $\Delta(f)\neq0$, let $C_f$ denote the smooth hyperelliptic curve $y^2=f(x)$ of genus $g$ and let $J_f$ denote its Jacobian.
 Then $C_f$ has two rational non-Weierstrass points at infinity that are conjugate by the hyperelliptic involution.
 The stabilizer of an element $B\in W(k)$ with invariant polynomial $f(x)$ is isomorphic to $J_f[2](k)$ by~\cite[Proposition~2.33]{W}, and hence has cardinality at most $\#J_f[2](\bar k)=2^{2g}$, where $\bar k$ denotes a separable closure of $k$.